• Menu

 13. Spend a Day at a Beach Near Paphos

-In Cyprus, there’s no shortage of extraordinary beaches to relax on, swim at and enjoy.
+In Cyprus, there’s no shortage of extraordinary beaches to relax on, swim at and soak up local culture.

-Here’s a quick rundown of the best beaches near Paphos, heading north along the coast.
+Here’s a quick rundown of nearby beaches heading north along the coast.
+For a full description read my full post on the best beaches near Paphos.

-• Agios Georgios Beach – Quiet little beach at St. George’s Harbour.
-Hidden gem, sun beds, parking, beach cafe, restaurant.
+Quiet little beach at St. George’s Harbour.
+Hidden gem, sun beds, parking, beach cafe, restaurant with traditional Cypriot cuisine.

 14. Explore an Abandoned Knights Templar Village

 An especially memorable place to visit in Paphos district is the village of Foinikas (Phoenix), a few miles northeast of the Paphos airport.
-It’s home to atmospheric ruins that have become a major attraction.
+This ancient site is home to atmospheric ruins that have become a major attraction.

 In the year 1191, King Richard the Lionheart defeated the Byzantines and captured Cyprus.
 He promptly sold it to the Knights Templar who built fortified villages to run the place.